yosriady/sheethub/README.md

 ========
 [SheetHub](http://sheethub.co) lets you easily publish, share, and sell sheet music.

+> Your files are securely hosted on SheetHub so you don't need to worry about building a website or storing files anywhere.
+We help you handle everything from payments, sales, emails, and distribution.
+You'll also get your very own personal portfolio and subdomain!
+You are paid directly and instantly the moment you make a sale.

+SheetHub handles all the technical complexities behind hosting and selling your sheet music online, so you can focus on pursuing your music.

 > I started playing classical guitar at a young age and regularly play in my spare time.
 I've been looking for a decent community/marketplace for sheet music and have been disappointed so far, so I decided to try my hand at building one.

 SheetHub is **open source** since 7 June 2015.
 It's been a one-man show up to this point, so mind some unnecessary complexity!
 Contributions are most welcome!